jasonBirchall/imgur-me/README.md

 # imgur-me

-Simple GO program that given an imgur url, downloads the image into a specified location.
+The intention of this program is to grab a specified Imgur URL and download the image locally.